-We may think that with the advent of the digital age, the world is getting smaller and more interconnected.
+We like to think that we live in a completely globalised, interconnected world.
 However, those who have had to exchange significant amounts of money into a foreign currency will know that the world isn't as connected as we might think.

 When moving abroad, there tend to be large sums of money involved that need to be exchanged into foreign currency.
 This can involve transferring personal or business bank accounts overseas, or even buying property.
 Getting the best possible exchange rate is especially important when this kind of money is involved as the state of the exchange market can equate to a huge loss, or even a huge gain.